uduma-sonia/project-phoenix/README.md

 - PWA Alert modal
 - Make the clear button work properly for the dropdown component
 - add tooltips to habit icons
-- fix dropdown search
-- Replace screenshots in homepage to include ones with logo
 - Email template
-- FIX PRODUCTION
+- Allow users to add custom text to dropdown
+- Fix date picker - Let the selected day be in view by default